ad-1/Algorithms/README.md

-# Backtracking Algorithm - Python
+# Backtracking Algorithm Projects - Python

+"Backtracking is a general algorithm for finding all solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate as soon as it determines that the candidate cannot possibly be completed to a valid solution." - Wikipedia

+(Disclaimer: all images are for illustration purposes only)

 ## Knight's Tour